-Several companies included in the May 2012 peer group were removed from the peer group in connection with the preparation of the May 2015 report primarily based upon increased differences in revenue size and/or market capitalization or a recent lack of public proxy filings.
 Where possible, Verisight in its May 2015 report used regression analysis to adjust peer group data to STRATTEC's revenue size.
 Additionally, due to dissimilarity in titles in the published industry compensation surveys and in the peer group data with STRATTEC's named executive officer positions, Verisight generally compared the publicly available compensation data for the Chief Executive Officer and Chief Financial Officer with the compensation information for STRATTEC's Chief Executive Officer and Chief Financial Officer.
-For the other three STRATTEC named executive officers, Verisight compared the publicly available compensation data for the three other most highly compensated named executive officers in the publicly available data with those of the three most highly compensated STRATTEC named executive officers.
+For the other three STRATTEC named executive officers, Verisight compared the publicly available compared the publicly available compensation data for the three other most highly compensated named executive officers in the publicly available data with those of the three most highly compensated STRATTEC named executive officers.